fdogorc/fdogorc/README.md

-I am interested in improving my knowledge of python in order to investigate machine learning, algotrading, and various other diversions.
+Interested in improving my knowledge of Korn shell scripts and PL/SQL
 <!---
  this readme.md will be on my profile, click the Preview link to take a look.
 --->